mfkimbell/bookstore-manager/README.md

-# Java_BookstoreManager
+# bookstore-manager

 This project's goal was to create an interface that a bookstore manager could use to keep track of the inventory of his bookstore, all of his customers, and which customers were renting which books.

+**Tools Used:**
+* `Java Swing` for tabbed panels, buttons, Jlabels, Jscrollpane, and Jtables

 Additionally, it needed to be able to add both new books and new customers to the library.
 All of the data was read from and saved to a txt file that served as the database.

-The GUI was created using Java's Swing toolkit.
-It includes a tabbed panel, buttons, text fields, Jlabels, JscrollPanec and Jtables.

 When the application is first opened, the GUI defaults to this screen:
 <img width="724" alt="Screen Shot 2022-11-19 at 12 17 32 PM" src="https://user-images.githubusercontent.com/107063397/202865691-36aafe4e-0d52-49d1-b0ed-6198fa80670e.png">